Excellence in Government Relations Award

 Any GCSAA affiliated chapter and all Class AA, A, SM and C members are eligible to receive the award.
 A local, state or national coalition/alliance that includes representation from a GCSAA member or chapter is also eligible.
 Current GCSAA Board of Director members (or their immediate families) are not eligible to receive an award.
 GCSAA Government Relations Committee members are eligible but cannot participate in the judging process.
 Individuals, chapters and coalitions/alliances may not receive the award in consecutive years.

 Submitting a nomination

 Any GCSAA member may submit nominations.
 Self-nominations are also encouraged.
 Those who were nominated last year, but did not receive an award, are eligible again this year.
-Nominations for the 2015 EGR Award are due by Oct.
-15, 2014.
+Nominations for the 2015 EGR Award are now closed.

 Nominees will be judged on how their efforts best serve the interests of the golf course superintendent profession and the golf course management industry.
 Efforts do not have to be “successful” for a nominee to receive the award.

 The EGR Award may be given for:

 - the creation or successful use of tools, programs or efforts to influence laws and regulations affecting golf course management, including but not limited to work with lawmakers, regulators, alliances, coalitions and other entities

 - the creation or successful use of tools, programs or efforts to encourage member compliance with laws and regulations, including but not limited to environmental laws, occupational safety and chemical applications.